 We have a dual-class share structure such that our ordinary shares consist of Class A ordinary shares and Class B ordinary shares.
 In respect of matters requiring the votes of shareholders, holders of Class A ordinary shares are entitled to one vote per share, while holders of Class B ordinary shares are entitled to ten votes per share based on our dual-class share structure.
-Our ADSs represent Class A ordinary shares.
+Our ADSs represent underlying Class A ordinary shares.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof, while Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
-Upon any transfer of Class B ordinary shares by a holder thereof to any person or entity which is not an affiliate of such holder, such Class B ordinary shares shall be automatically and immediately converted into the equal number of Class A ordinary shares.
+Upon any transfer of Class B ordinary shares by a holder thereof to any person or entity which is not an affiliate of such holder or upon a change of ultimate beneficial ownership of any Class B ordinary shares to any person who is not an affiliate of the holder of such Class B ordinary shares, such Class B ordinary shares shall be automatically and immediately converted into the equal number of Class A ordinary shares.

 As of the date of this annual report, Zto Lms Holding Limited, a British Virgin Islands company wholly beneficially owned by Mr. Meisong Lai, holds 206,100,000 Class B ordinary shares.
-Due to the disparate voting powers associated with our dual-class share structure, Mr. Meisong Lai holds 80.3% of the aggregate voting power of our company as of March 31, 2018.
+Due to the disparate voting powers associated with our dual-class share structure, Mr. Meisong Lai holds 78.4% of the aggregate voting power of our company as of March 31, 2020.
 As a result of the dual-class share structure and the concentration of ownership, Mr. Meisong Lai has considerable influence over matters such as decisions regarding mergers, consolidations and the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
 He may take actions that are not in the best interest of us or our other shareholders.
 This concentration of ownership may discourage, delay or prevent a change in control of our company, which could have the effect of depriving our other shareholders of the opportunity to receive a premium for their shares as part of a sale of our company and may reduce the price of our ADSs.
 This concentrated control will limit your ability to influence corporate matters and could discourage others from pursuing any potential merger, takeover or other change of control transactions that holders of Class A ordinary shares and ADSs may view as beneficial.